 Best Overall: Aberlour 16 Year Old

-Aberlour is often overlooked by whiskey drinkers in the U.S., but undeservedly so.
-This Speyside distillery has an excellent lineup, with the 16-year-old landing in the sweet spot of maturation between the 12- and 18-year-old.
-The whisky is matured in both bourbon and sherry casks before being married together and bottled.
-This provides a range of flavors—a rich, oaky structure with some sweet vanilla notes from the lengthy time in bourbon barrels, as well as ripe fruits and spices from the sherry casks.
+Aberlour is often overlooked by whisky drinkers here in the US, but undeservedly so.
+This Speyside distillery has an excellent lineup, with the 16-year-old landing right in the sweet spot of maturation between the 12 and 18, the other two age statement bottles in the range.
+The whisky is matured in both bourbon and sherry casks for 16 years before being married together and bottled.
+This provides it with the best of both words—a rich, oaky structure with some sweet vanilla notes from the lengthy time in bourbon barrels, and ripe fruits and spices from the sherry casks.

 Best Under $100: Bruichladdich The Classic Laddie